lexicalunit/dotfiles/bin/README.md

                                      ogg, wav, webm.
 You can also use the special names "best", "bestvideo", "bestaudio", "worst".
                                      You can filter the video results by putting a condition in brackets, as in -f "best[height=720]" (or -f "[filesize>10M]").
-This works for filesize, height, width, tbr, abr, vbr, and fps and the comparisons <, <=, >, >=, =, != .
+This works for filesize, height, width, tbr, abr, vbr, asr, and fps and the comparisons <, <=, >, >=, =, != and for ext, acodec, vcodec, container, and protocol and the comparisons =, != .
 Formats for which the value is not known are excluded unless you put a question mark (?) after the operator.
 You can combine format filters, so  -f "[height <=?
 720][tbr>500]" selects up to 720p videos (or videos where the height is not known) with a bitrate of at least 500 KBit/s.
 By default, youtube-dl will pick the best quality.
 Use commas to download multiple audio formats, such as -f 136/137/mp4/bestvideo,140/m4a/bestaudio.
 You can merge the video and audio of two formats into a single file using -f <video-format>+<audio-format> (requires ffmpeg or avconv), for example -f bestvideo+bestaudio.